-Major differences in the above table between Solvency II and IFRS values for Credendo XS, explaining a substantially higher total liabilities value in the latter statements, relate to:
+Major differences in the above table between Solvency II and IFRS values for Credendo GSR, explaining a substantially lower total liabilities value in the latter statements, relate to:

 Technical provisions: the Solvency II best estimate is lowered with the expected profits on future premiums as well as some profit released from IFRS/BEGAAP UPR.
+The safety margin present in some of the IBNR reserve is also removed leading to lower value for the Solvency II best estimate.